God: [spoken while writing A-R-K on ground with a stick] One Act, of, Random, Kindness.

 Baby the day I found him in the New Mexico desert.
 So beautiful.
 Photo by D.S.
 Dollman.

-I finally opened the door to grab my phone and check in with my husband again and when I did Baby jumped into my truck and sat down on the back seat between Buddy and Holly, my chocolate labs.
-Buddy looked down at Baby and Baby looked up at him and I knew they would be instant friends, and they were to the day Buddy died.
+I finally opened the door to grab my phone and check in again and when I did Baby jumped into my truck and sat down on the back seat between Buddy and Holly, my chocolate labs.
+Buddy looked down at Baby and Baby looked up at him then they both looked at me as if to say, "What are you waiting for?"
+I knew then that they would be best friends, and they were best friends to the day Buddy died.

 Holly and Buddy.
 Photo by D.S.
 Dollman.